Custom Power Supply Design: Complete Engineering Guide for 2025

 In the image, a team of technicians is installing a battery energy storage system within a manufacturing facility, showcasing various battery modules and power conversion systems.
 This setup is designed to enhance energy management and provide backup power, integrating renewable energy sources to optimize overall system performance.

-• Battery Energy Storage (BESS): bidirectional stages, high efficiency over CC→CV, tight comms with BMS/EMS.
+• Battery Energy Storage (BESS): Bidirectional stages, communication with BMS/EMS.

 Emerging Trends